 Thomas Langley, it turns out, was a bishop during the fifteenth century and Thomas Flint was a Canadian politician.
 Further digging revealed that ‘Rev. Mr Langley’ was master of a Grammar school at nearby Ashbourne, so not really too far off with my first guess it seems.
 The only reference to a ‘Flint’ I could find came in Boswell where he refers once or twice to a ‘Bet Flint,’ so Mr Flint may possibly be a relation of hers.
 There is also a reference made to a Gilpin, Parker and Brown being with them at some point.
 Gilpin was an undergraduate at Oxford whilst Parker was from a place called Browsholme up near Lancaster.
 These people all appear not to be important men in the grand hue of history.

-For the first time in Dr J’s diaries we get a reasonably detailed description and it appears that he actually likes the place.
+For the first time in Dr J’s diaries we get a detailed description and it appears that he actually likes the place.
 Although he does admit it didn’t meet his expectations.
 He mentions three places in his description that intrigue me: Reynard’s Hall, Reynard’s Kitchen and Church Rock.
 Firstly the term ‘Reynard’ smells to me like it could one of those old fashioned names for the Devil and looking it up it seems that as usual I am one hundred percent wrong and Reynard is actually a mythical French fox… And I don’t even know if those caves have anything to do with him.
 They may do as ‘Reynard’ was a common enough story and had been floating about Europe for centuries.
 Shakespeare used part of the story to name a character in Romeo and Juliet (It was Tybalt) and Chaucer also used him for the Priest-Nuns tale… So once more I’m going to suggest that it is entirely possible… But there could be another reason why they are named as such.
 Looking around the internet I came across a few old engravings of the caves and a couple of modern pictures but very little in the way of good information.
-Wikipedia gives a brief namecheck but that is all.
-The most useful information in all the internet can be found at this site here as it happens.

 After that Dr J. and his companions visit a silk mill in Derby and all we have is a scant description of driving motion from a horizontal wheel turning a vertical wheel.
-In Derby today there is a museum called ‘The Derby Silk Mill,’ although I must say that it is currently closed for refurbishment.
+In Derby today there is a museum called ‘The Derby Silk Mill.’
 The Derby museums website calls it ‘the world’s first factory.’
-That might not be entirely true but what is certainly clear from reading up on the subject is that it was actually one of the first full scale industrial mill’s in Britain, if not the world and as a result of this it became quite the tourist attraction.
+That might not be entirely true but what is certainly clear from reading up on the subject is that it was actually one of the first full scale industrial mills in Britain, if not the world, and as a result of this it became quite the tourist attraction.
 It’s documented on the net that Boswell visited this silk mill in 1777, a few years after this diary was written.
 I find it hard to see, if this was the must see silk mill in Derby at the time, why Dr J and the Thrales would go see another one if that was the main attraction.
-And also, looking at the text, he simply calls it ‘the silk mill,’ implying that this is the silk mill he is referring to and perhaps he was the one who recommended it to Boswell.
-What I find interesting here, however, is that even now this mill is still a tourist attraction (albeit a temporarily closed one!).
+And also, looking at the text, he simply calls it ‘the silk mill.’
+Perhaps he was the one who recommended it to Boswell?
+What I find interesting here, however, is that even now this mill is a tourist attraction.
 That must surely make it one of the longest running tourist sites in the country, which is, in any case, remarkable.
-I know that it isn’t open at the moment but the whole area is in fact a UNESCO World heritage site and therefore attracts visitors from around the world (forty thousand the last full year the museum was open… There are no stats I could find for the whole site so the number is probably more for the whole,) and it will continue to bring visitors until either UNESCO revoke the site’s status (unlikely) or the whole of Derby sinks into the Derwent (More unlikely) or gets destroyed by a hitherto unknown super-volcano lurking under the city centre (Impossible.)
+The whole area is in fact a UNESCO World heritage site and therefore attracts visitors from around the world (forty thousand the last full year the museum was open… There are no stats I could find for the whole site so the number is probably more for the whole), and it will continue to bring visitors until either UNESCO revoke the site’s status (unlikely) or the whole of Derby sinks into the Derwent (More unlikely) or gets destroyed by a hitherto unknown super-volcano lurking under the city centre (Impossible).
 I’m sure if Dr J was around today he might be thrilled to see that the place is still there and much as it was back when he was gallivanting around with the Thrales.
 I assume that he liked it.
 He doesn’t say anything specifically bad which is probably a good sign.

 On the same day the travellers cross the border into Cheshire and arrive at Macclesfield.
 Dr J doesn’t say much about Macclesfield.
 He mentions briefly that it is ‘a very large town in Cheshire, little known.’ and comments that it has a silk mill, a handsome church and a town hall.
 Today Macclesfield is still as large town and has a town hall.
 The town hall, it must be said, could be anywhere.
 It’s a rather bland looking building, grey and without any style.
 However, this isn’t the same town hall that Dr J saw.
 This is the ‘newer’ town hall, which was built in 1823, possibly on top of the old one.
 I must say that this building actually looks worse than Kedleston.
 As to the church… Well I couldn’t quite find it for certain as Macclesfield has so many churches.
 It could be ‘St Michael’s church,’ as that is the one that is most prominent within the town.
 And the silk mill?
 Well, in the 19th century Macclesfield became quite well known for it’s silk, becoming ‘the worlds biggest producer of fine silk garments.’
 In 1832 it had a total of seventy one silk mills, four of which are now museums.
 And today I would hazard a guess and say it is perhaps a little more well known now than it was in the time of Dr Johnson.
 For starters it has a football team, Macclesfield town, who came bottom of league two in the 2011-12 season.
 Famous residents include BBC Journalist Nick Robinson and Joy Division singer Ian Curtis.
 You’ve also got the Lovell telescope which, although a good distance away, is still technically a part of Macclesfield.
 It’s also been reported to be the least cultural place in the entire country.